antongolub/misc/packages/dep/tsc-dts-fix/README.md

 > Applies some fixes to libdefs (d.ts) produced with tsc

 ## Problem
-Despite the fact that TS is actively developing, there are still a number of problems with its `tsc` compiler.
+Despite the fact that TS is actively developed, there are still a number of problems with its `tsc` compiler.
 In some situations, [generated bundles](https://github.com/antongolub/tsc-esm-fix) require modification to work correctly in runtime.
 Other issues affect typings.
 This library is aimed to provide a workaroud for couple of them:
 1. Extra extensions in modules declarations force dependent projects to partially inherit tsconfig rules.